-The following are used to assess knowledge and progress against the stated outcomes of the course: Weekly Primary Source Analysis and Short Writing Assignments, Art Interpretation, and written Exams.
+The following are used to assess knowledge and progress against the stated outcomes of the course: Weekly Primary Source Quiz, Short Writing Assignments, Art Interpretation, and written Exams.
+All of these assignments are written, taken as a test (Primary Source Quiz), or submitted through Turn-It-In as a .docx file (Short Writing Assignment and exams), and have a minimum word length.